koesterlab/texp/README.md

 # Tyrannosaurus Exp: t-exp

-Bayesian integrative differential expression analysis
+Bayesian integrative differential expression analysis.
+This project is experimental and not yet ready for production.